-At IU Bloomington you have hundreds of courses available to you.
+At Indiana University Bloomington (IUB), you have hundreds of courses available to you.
 Making thoughtful choices about your courses is one of the most important steps you can take as you develop your academic and career plan.
-Use this opportunity to sample the unknown, to learn about a subject that is unfamiliar, and to be open to new ways of thinking and to new ideas.
-Be intentional!
+Use this opportunity to sample the unknown, to learn about subjects that are unfamiliar, and to be open to new ways of thinking.
+Be intentional.
 You can find courses that are both engaging and that offer you valuable life skills.

 What courses fulfill General Education requirements?